yusufarslanalp/Common-Lisp/HW1/README.md

 2 10

 ### Output (primedistribution.txt)
+2 is Prime
+3 is Prime
+4 is Semi-prime
+5 is Prime
+6 is Semi-prime
+7 is Prime
+9 is Semi-prime
+10 is Semi-prime

 For example: for given the input file that contains 2 and 10 we expect your output as follows: